KidPudel/Iggy-s-Vault/computer graphics/shader math.md

 # smoothstep(edge0, edge1, x) - smooth curve (ease-in, ease-out) step

-Returns a **smooth transition** from 0.0 to 1.0 as x moves from edge0 to edge1.
+Returns a **smooth transition** from 0.0 to 1.0 indicating how much progress we've made as x moves from edge0 to edge1.
 ```
 smoothstep(0.2, 0.8, 0.5) = ~0.5
 smoothstep(0.2, 0.8, 0.2) = 0.0